 According to the Department of Justice’s antitrust division, acquisitions that increase the HHI by more than 200 points in highly concentrated markets “are presumed likely to enhance market power under the Horizontal Merger Guidelines issued by the Department of Justice and the Federal Trade Commission.”

 But the Trump administration has emphasized deregulation, and there are currently no indications that antitrust regulators will stand in the way of the deal.[Editor’s note: On Dec.
-21, Nelnet and Great Lakes Higher Education Corporation disclosed they had received requests for additional information about the acquisition from the Department of Justice, and that the companies have been “cooperating fully” with the department’s antitrust review.]
+21, Nelnet and Great Lakes Higher Education Corporation disclosed they had received requests for additional information about the acquisition from the Department of Justice, and that the companies have been “cooperating fully” with the department’s antitrust review.
+“Due to these requests, the closing of the acquisition will be delayed,” Great Lakes said in a notice posted on the company’s website.
+On Feb.
+7, Nelnet announced that it had completed its acquisition of Great Lakes.]